-On May 1, 1813, the Capital of Indiana Territory was moved from Vincennes to Corydon which was more centrally located.
+The Capital of Indiana Territory was moved from Vincennes to Corydon.
 Harrison County had just completed a new stone courthouse; this building was offered and accepted for the use of the territorial offices.
 Shortly after the moving of the capital, Thomas Posey was appointed Governor of the territory.
 Because of Governor Posey’s delicate health, he did not reside in Corydon but spent most of his time in Jeffersonville where he could be near a doctor.

-When Indiana became a state on December 11, 1816, Corydon officially became the capital.
+Indiana became a state and Corydon officially became the capital.
 At the time Indiana was admitted as a state, Corydon was a small frontier village with mostly log houses and a few stone and brick buildings.

-In 1822, William Hendricks was elected Governor of Indiana.
+William Hendricks was elected Governor of Indiana.
 The stone statehouse did not furnish enough room for all the officers.
 Rooms were rented elsewhere.
 The state auditor and the state treasurer occupied a brick building which is standing today.
-The state’s money was kept in strong boxes in the cellar of this building.
+The State’s money was kept in strong boxes in the cellar of this building.